Transfer Money From Canada To Thailand. Cheap And Fast Ways To Send Money Abroad.

 Join over 100,000 monthly users saving thousands by finding and comparing exchange rates and fees for their next international transfers.

-What is the cheapest way to transfer money to Thailand?
+What is the cheapest way to transfer money from Canada to Thailand?

 Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the CAD/THB interbank rate is 27.307.
-Whenever you compare fees for transferring money to Thailand, it can pay off to look at the exchange rate they offer.
+Right now, the CAD/THB interbank rate is 25.7496.
+Whenever you compare fees for transferring money from Canada to Thailand, it can pay off to look at the exchange rate they offer.

 Pricing data is collected from providers' websites, and the fee is calculated by factoring in the total cost (the transfer fee plus exchange rate margin).

-What is the fastest way to transfer money to Thailand?
+What is the fastest way to transfer money from Canada to Thailand?

 Providers in the table typically take: